 After drinks, the EÉ party headed to Guantanamera for some scrum-diddly-umptious Cuban food and entertainment!
 As the food coma set in, we headed back up to our place.

-read about our first time at ny bridal market here.
+Read about our first time at NY Bridal Market Week here.